paulswanson/check_portsnoop/README.md

 With check_portsnoop you can monitor a group of hosts and you will only get a CRITICAL when they're all down.

 check_portsnoop works in a simple, predictable manner.
-Give it a lists of ports, in the format host:port, and it will return the total number of ports that were accesible.
+Give it a lists of ports, in the format host:port, and it will return the group's collective status.
 It's also very fast, thanks to Go's concurrency.
 So it's possible to test large numbers of hosts / ports quickly.

 Currently it's been written to solve a specific problem so full Nagios threshold configuration is not yet supported, but there's scope for that.
-Currently CRITICAL is all ports failed, WARNING only one ports active, OK when two or more ports are active.
+Currently CRITICAL is all ports failed, WARNING only one port active, OK when two or more ports are active.
+If only one port is specified then it'll be either OK or CRITICAL depending on its status.

 Why test a TCP port instead of using ping?
 Because ping packets are often dropped by certain network devices during times of high traffic or CPU load.
 Quickly checking a specific port is a more reliable and real-world test.